Leonardo-Boss/suckless-site/www.suckless.org/common/project_ideas.md

 We'd like to see a lightweight and simple alternative to gnome-volume-manager and similar programs.

+There's one such project already available at <http://github.com/dimigon/skvm/tree/master>.

 ***Requirements:*** Good C knowledge and knowledge of DBUS and similar techniques are essential.

 ### Yet another less sucking editor